DSpace/RestContract/scripts/filter-media.md

 ## Conclusion/QuickGuide:

-The Filter-Media script is a powerful tool for extracting full text and creating thumbnails in DSpace.
+The filter-media script is a powerful tool for extracting full text and creating thumbnails in DSpace.
 By default, the script will process all bitstreams in DSpace and run all available Media Filter plugins.
 However, by using the available parameters, you can customize the script to process only specific bitstreams or to use only certain Media Filter plugins.
 This can help to optimize the performance of the script and ensure that the desired output is generated.